 Vision and activities

-CHAMNHA will generate new knowledge on protecting the health of mothers and babies from heatwaves as these increase in frequency and intensity.
-The CHAMNHA project will quantify the burden of disease resulting from heat stress during pregnancy and in the neonatal period; generate evidence on effective, acceptable and feasible heat interventions within African contexts; and facilitate adaptation planning to improve preparedness and reduce the impacts of extreme heat on Maternal and neonatal health (MNH) in sub-Saharan Africa.
+CHAMNHA will generate new knowledge on protecting the health of mothers and babies from extreme temperature.
+The CHAMNHA project will quantify the burden of disease resulting from heat stress during pregnancy and in the neonatal period; generate evidence on effective, acceptable and feasible heat interventions; and facilitate adaptation planning to improve preparedness and reduce the impacts of extreme heat on Maternal and Neonatal health (MNH) in sub-Saharan Africa.

 The project has five work streams.